cats64/ibpersonalproject/docs/README.md

 	- The "Proposal" PDF contains a copy of my proposal from ManageBac.
 - Some, however, are unique to this Github:
 	- The "Styleguide.txt" document outlines how C and Assembly should be written for this project.
-	- The "Usage.txt" docuument outlines how someone might find this source useful, if at all.

 These are provided so that people who cannot see my ManageBac can see the full details of my project.